 Emission Reductions Delayed is Environmental Justice Denied

-EPA’s claim to agree with Petitioners that the climate crisis now imposes on our nation an existential threat therefore rings hollow, where the Agency still fails to take the strongest actions available to it under existing law.
-Indeed, we do not even have a genuine carbon price in the United States!
-As Co-Petitioner James Hansen repeatedly and properly points out.
+EPA’s claim to agree with Petitioners that the climate crisis now imposes on our nation an existential threat rings hollow, where the Agency still fails to take the strongest actions available to it under existing law.
+Indeed, we do not even have a genuine carbon price in the United States, as Petitioner James Hansen repeatedly and properly points out.
 And so, while it may be true that the IRA amounts to the strongest climate action undertaken by Congress in recent years, that remains a very, very, very low bar.
 More, far more, is required, as Petitioners clearly demonstrate in the Petition.

 And so, the Agency blew it — full stop.
 Its short-sighted rejection necessarily presses us into Phase II of this critical initiative, namely, to weigh all available options under the law.
 Specifically, we have 60 days from EPA’s rejection to file for judicial review.
 At the same time, we are considering other, perhaps additional, action.
 What I can say openly here, for now, is that CPR Initiative and Petitioners simply will not take “No” for an answer.